Sure Dividend

 Before explaining how to analyze a real estate investment trust, it is useful to understand what these investment vehicles truly are.

 A REIT is not a corporation that is focused on the ownership of real estate.
-While real estate corporations certainly exist (the Howard Hughes Corporation (HHC) comes to mind), they are not the same as a real estate investment trust.
+While real estate corporations certainly exist (Howard Hughes Holdings (HHH) comes to mind), they are not the same as a real estate investment trust.

 The difference lies in the way that these legal entities are created.
 REITs are trusts, not corporations.
 Accordingly, they are taxed differently – in a way that is more tax efficient for the REIT’s investors.